Lunarbits222/Lunarbits222/README.md

 Background of Event That Launched The Memecoin.

-Lunarbits were launched bedded ass QR codes inscribed on nickel disks laubched in a timecapsule (Lunaprise) atop the SpaceX Falcon 9 in a private payload landing on the south pole of the moon on February 22nd, 2024.
-The project was curated by Space Blue and a community quickly evolved supporting the launch of a memecoin.
-Lunarbits now have have been memempriakized  and inscribed as Bitcoin Ordinals as a Bitcoin Ordinal Runes tokenized project on August 8th, 2024.
+Lunarbits were launched inbedded as QR codes inscribed on nickel disks laubched in a timecapsule (Lunaprise IM-1 Mision)  atop a SpaceX Falcon 9 in a private payload landing on the south pole of the moon on 2.22 i.e., February 22nd, 2024.
+The project was curated by spacw conntent compaby Space Blue and a community quickly evolved supporting the launch of a memecoin.
+Lunarbits now have have been memorialized  and inscribed as Bitcoin Tokens using q protocol developed in 2024 called Bitcoin Runes and were inscribed on August 8th, 2024.

 222 commemorates the date of 2.22 (February 22, 2024) in which 222 art, Bitcoin and digital projects landed in a timecapsule on the moo [Lunaprise -IM1 Mission] including the Lunarbits project.

-Current $Lunarbits Tokenomics:
+## Current $Lunarbits Tokenomics:
 Total Supply Authorized 222 Million

 Total Issued Initial Year 1 (2024-202): 22.22 Million Maximun.

+Remaining 200 Million Lunarbits Maximun Issue Pro Rated Over 10 years

 https://lunarbits222.com/